Hakomi Psychotherapy is a process by which you can understand your human experience.

 What does it help heal?

-Limiting belief systems
+Limiting belief systems - that hold you back.

 How will your session flow?
 Want a session?
 See below.